Kenneth Jeyaretnam: Political career

 Following his father's death in September 2008, Jeyaretnam took up a more active role in politics.
-In April 2009, he became the Secretary-General of the opposition Reform Party (RP), founded by his father in 2008 months before his death.
+In April 2009, he became the Secretary-General of the opposition Reform Party (RP), founded by his father in 2008 months before his death, after being elected to office by reform party CEC following vote of no confidence in acting SG.

 2011 general election

-Jeyaretnam first stood for elections in the 2011 general election when he led a five-member RP team to contest in West Coast GRC against a five-member team from the governing People's Action Party (PAP) led by Trade and Industry Minister Lim Hng Kiang.
+Jeyaretnam first stood for elections in the 2011 general election when he led a five-member RP team to contest the West Coast GRC against a five-member team from the governing People's Action Party (PAP) led by Trade and Industry Minister Lim Hng Kiang.
 The RP team lost after garnering 33.43% of the vote against the PAP team's 66.57%.

 2013 by-election

 In 2013, after PAP Member of Parliament Michael Palmer resigned from the PAP and gave up his parliamentary seat in Punggol East SMC, a by-election was held on 26 January 2013.
 Jeyaretnam contested the by-election, which turned out to be a four-cornered fight pitting him against three other candidates: Koh Poh Koon of the PAP; Lee Li Lian of the Workers' Party; and Desmond Lim of the Singapore Democratic Alliance.
 The by-election concluded with a victory for Lee, who won with 54.5% of the vote against Koh's 43.73%, Jeyaretnam's 1.2%, and Lim's 0.57%.
 Since he got lower than 12.5% of the vote, Jeyaretnam forfeited his election deposit of S$14,500 under Singapore's electoral rules.

 After his candidacy was first announced, Jeyaretnam and his family in London received multiple death threats, including threats to castrate his son.
 He made a police report and the police arrested a 23-year-old man working as a clerk in Singapore Press Holdings's classified ads department.